 Old Baldy Mountain

-You can enjoy the views from a swing located a short distance below the summit.
+You can also enjoy the views from a swing located a short distance below the summit.
 The trail can get busy over the weekends and holidays, and there might be a lineup to get your photo with the famous swing.

 Cowichan Valley Wine and Food Tour